 Wedding Terms For Couples

-There’s a lot to consider when hiring a photographer for your wedding, and lots of them to choose from!
+There’s a lot to consider when hiring a photographer for your wedding, and lots of them to choose from in Arizona!
 Wedding photography is one of the most popular genres for photographers to specialize in.
-Typically engaged couples will solicit friends, family and social media for suggestions and become inundated with eager photographers ready to shoot their special day.
-Then come sifting through websites, reading different packages and trying to understand what you get, and for how much.
+Typically, engaged couples will solicit friends, family, and social media for suggestions and become inundated with eager photographers ready to shoot their special day.
+Then comes the task of sifting through websites, reading reviews, comparing different wedding photography packages, and trying to understand what you get, and how much it’ll cost you.

 I’ve put together a few wedding terms for couples in hopes to help clarify it a bit.
 We’ll go ahead and start with the most asked topic:

 Usage Rights, Copyright, Permission to Print, Partial or Full Rights